pydio/pydio-doc-admin-guide/5_pydio_advanced_configuration/6_configure_mail_digest.md

 + Body Layout : The body of the mail send by Pydio, you can add HTML to change the template ( DO NOT DELETE AJXP_MAIL_BODY )

 + Layout Folder : The folder where are the layout

-###**For the community Edition**

-If you're going to use the mailer you will need to set some things up you can find links to guides that will help you facilitate this task **[here](https://pydio.com/en/docs/kb/plugins/setting-emailers)**.

-Then when you will configure it you can use the example above you will have some differences but the principle is the same.

 ##Configure the digest in My Profile